espressif/esp-idf/docs/en/hw-reference/get-started-devkitc.rst

 What You Need
 -------------

-* :ref:`ESP32-DevKitC V4 board <get-started-esp32-devkitc-board-front-cmake>`
+* ESP32-DevKitC V4 board
 * USB A / micro USB B cable
 * Computer running Windows, Linux, or macOS

 You can skip the introduction sections and go directly to Section `Start Application Development`_.

-.. _DevKitC-Overview-cmake:
+.. _DevKitC-Overview:

 Overview
 --------

 ESP32-DevKitC V4 is a small-sized ESP32-based development board produced by `Espressif <https://espressif.com>`_.
 Most of the I/O pins are broken out to the pin headers on both sides for easy interfacing.
 Developers can either connect peripherals with jumper wires or mount ESP32-DevKitC V4 on a breadboard.

 To cover a wide range of user requirements, the following versions of ESP32-DevKitC V4 are available: